Virginia Beach Gunman Took The Time To Brush His Teeth And Exchange Small Talk With Colleagues Before Shooting

 This past Friday, the lives of 12 people were tragically ended as the result of the actions of DeWayne Craddock.
-Craddock was reportedly a disgruntled employee who was recently fired from the Public Works department at the Virginia Beach Municipal Center.
+Craddock was reportedly a disgruntled employee who was recently fired from the Public Works Department at the Virginia Beach Municipal Center.
 Craddock was 40-years-old and a certified engineer who had worked for the department for over 15 years prior to Friday’s tragic shooting.
 Now, the former colleagues and neighbors of the shooter recall their interactions with him in the days leading up to the tragedy, according to CNN.

-Joseph Scott, an engineering technician at the Public Works department, was one of the employees who thought they knew Craddock reasonably well.
+Joseph Scott, an engineering technician at the Public Works Department, was one of the employees who thought they knew Craddock reasonably well.
 That is, up until he became the shooter behind one of the worst workplace massacres this nation has seen.
 Scott recalled how Craddock took the time to brush his teeth in a work bathroom, just as he always did, prior to opening fire on the department.
 The pair later exchanged some casual small talk that was about as mundane as it could be.

 Scott remembers that just before he headed home for the day, he wished Craddock a good day and Craddock wished the same to him in return.
 At that point, Scott had absolutely no indication whatsoever of what was to come later that day.